j-b-ferguson/relational-database-design-and-test/README.md

 <h2><p align="center">Business Rules</p></h2>

-The database is subject to the following business rules:
+The database must satisfy the following business rules:

 * Information about The Happy Phone Company employees includes an employee ID, name and position.